 Undergraduate students new to the University will receive information about Student Orientation, Advising and Registration (SOAR), described below.
 New undergraduate students register for classes at the time they attend SOAR.

-Each of the University's seven colleges work collaboratively with SOAR to sponsor college-specific transfer workshops (information about College & Majors can be found on the SOAR website).
-Most transfer students will participate in a college-specific workshop where they will meet with faculty advisors from their declared major department.
+Each of the University’s seven colleges work collaboratively with SOAR to sponsor college-specific transfer workshops (information about College & Majors can be found on the SOAR Web site).
+Most transfer students will participate in a college-specific workshop where they will meet with faculty advisors from their declared major department and receive assistance with class selection.
 During SOAR, transfer students also receive information on department-sponsored support resources, scholarships, internships/field work, and out-of-classroom requirements.

 New CSULB freshmen enroll into classes determined by required entrance exams including the SAT and ACT, in addition to results of the Advance Placement (AP) and Early Assessment Program (EAP) tests.
-Unless exempt based on standardized tests (EAP, SAT, ACT, and/or AP) or completed college credit, freshmen are expected to complete the English Placement Test (EPT) and/or Entry Level Math (ELM) exams prior to attending SOAR.
-With the assistance of SOAR advisors, freshmen construct a well-balanced schedule that fulfills CSULB requirements such as Foundation, review (if applicable), major, and elective classes.
+Unless exempt based on standardized tests (EAP, SAT, ACT, IB and/or AP) or completed college credit, freshmen are REQUIRED to complete the English Placement Test (EPT) and/or Entry Level Math (ELM) exams prior to attending SOAR.
+With the assistance of SOAR advisors, freshmen construct a well-balanced schedule that fulfills CSULB requirements such as Foundation, Math and/or English Review (if applicable), major, and elective classes.
 Advisors also take into account out-of classroom responsibilities, including employment, co-curricular activities, commuting, and other family obligations.
-At the end of each freshman workshop, students meet with a professional advisor to review the final schedule and answer any questions about making a successful start at CSULB - changes to schedule, major requirements, housing, and campus life.
+At the end of each freshman workshop, students meet with a professional advisor to review the final schedule and answer any questions about making a successful start at CSULB.

 The Parent Orientation Program (POP) is designed to inform parents about baccalaureate requirements, the University library, safety, financial aid, housing, and other important University issues so they may better assist their children to be successful at CSULB.
 Sessions occur in conjunction with SOAR each summer.
 POP is presented by the Academic Advising Center.
 For more information, call (562) 985-5458.